 Employment Outlook and Salary Information

-As reported by the U.S. Bureau of Labor Statistics (BLS) in May 2015, instructional coordinators earned an annual mean salary of $64,870, while adult basic and secondary education and literacy teachers earned $54,060.
-From 2014 to 2024, the BLS projected average employment growth of 7% for instructional coordinators and expansion of 7% for adult literacy and General Education Development (GED) teachers.
+As reported by the U.S. Bureau of Labor Statistics (BLS) in May 2018, instructional coordinators earned an annual median salary of $64,450, while adult basic and secondary education and literacy teachers earned $53,630.
+From 2018 to 2028, the BLS projected average employment growth of 6% for instructional coordinators and decline of 10% for adult literacy and General Education Development (GED) teachers.

 Teaching professionals who want to obtain a Masters of Education in ESL curriculum will focus their studies on courses such as ESL literacy, multicultural education, and language acquisition theory.
 Some states do require ESL teachers to have licensure requirements, so it is important for students to be aware of those requirements.